SeanPCompton/SQL-bits/availity/README.md

 # SQL Examples for Availity

 This folder contains a small, curated set of SQL examples.
-They reflect how I approach day-to-day data engineering work: messy source data, downstream consumers, governance constraints, and systems that are still evolving.
+They reflect how I approach day-to-day data engineering work: semi-structured source data, downstream consumers, governance constraints, and systems that are still evolving.
 I use many other languages and technologies on a daily basis and can help share those examples further if helpful or desired. (including even a Cobol script I wrote in 1999...)